VoliJS/NestedReact/README.md

 Most efficient way to work with link is using `link.val()` function, that's how its internally implemented. `val` function is bound, and can be passed around safely.

+Here's a brief reference for liks API.
+Consult [Guide to Data Binding Use Cases](/example/databinding.md) to understand how to use it.

 ### Link transformations

 Attribute's link can be further transformed using extended link API.
 Link transformations allowing you to use new `stateless functions` component definition style introduced in React 0.14 in most cases.